 For more information about Attribute Policies and how they work, please refer to Cayosoft Administrator documentation at https://support.cayosoft.com/hc/en-us/articles/360015404191.

-How attribute policy works on Office 365 License action
+How the attribute policy works on Office 365 License action

 A user doesn't have the license defined in the policy